CBIIT/GGMD/README.md

 `examples/LogP_JTVAE`

-In this foldere, there is a slurm file and configuration file that are intended to be used as an example case.
+In this folder, there is a slurm file and configuration file that are intended to be used as an example case.
 Please edit the config file to point to your directory locations for each of the files.
 All necessary files can be found in the folder at FNLGMD/examples/LogP_JTVAE.
 To run the test case from the command line, please run the below command from the root folder of this repository:

 `python source/main.py -config examples/LogP_JTVAE/config.yaml`